monkoose/neocodeium/README.md

 neocodeium.cycle_or_complete(n)
 ```

-#### ⌨️ Keybindings
+#### ⌨️ Keymaps

-NeoCodeium doesn’t enforce any keybindings, so you’ll need to add them
+NeoCodeium doesn’t enforce any keymaps, that means you’ll need to add them
 yourself.
 While [codeium.vim] and
-[copilot.vim](https://github.com/github/copilot.vim) set the `<Tab>` keybinding
+[copilot.vim](https://github.com/github/copilot.vim) set the `<Tab>` keymap as
-as the default for completion, but there are some downsides to consider (but nothing stops you from using it):
+the default key for accepting a suggestion, but `<Tab>` has some downsides to
+consider (but nothing stops you from using it):
 - **Risk of Interference:** There’s a high chance of it conflicting with other plugins (such as snippets, nvim-cmp, etc.).
 - **Not Consistent:** It doesn’t work in the `:h command-line-window`.
-- **Indentation Challenges:** It can make it harder to indent with the tab at the start of a line.
+- **Indentation Challenges:** It is harder to indent with the tab at the start of a line.

-Suggested keybindings:
+Suggested keymaps:

 ```lua
 vim.keymap.set("i", "<A-f>", function()